Preventing falls

 • Remove throw rugs.
 They often have curled corners or rumpled ridges that can cause someone to trip.
 Or they can slip on the hard surface beneath.
 One option is to use double-sided tape.
 This helps keep corners flat and the rug “glued down” to the floor.

 • Use nonskid mats in the bathroom.
+Add nonskid strips to the floor of the shower or tub.

 • Avoid the use of ladders or a step stool.
 Store items that are used frequently in cupboards or shelves that are low and easy to reach.